-- hold a CPL or ATPL (or a certificate of validation of an overseas flight crew licence equivalent of a CPL or an ATPL) - meet the requirements for the grant of at least one training endorsement (see section 11.5 of this guide) - > have passed: - " an approved course of training in principles and methods of instruction, or hold either: - a Certificate IV in Training and Assessment - a tertiary qualification in teaching - " the associated simulator instructor aeronautical knowledge examination - " the simulator instructor flight test - have completed instructor flight training.
+- hold a CPL or ATPL (or a certificate of validation of an overseas flight crew licence equivalent of a CPL or an ATPL) - meet the requirements for the grant of at least one training endorsement (see section 11.5 of this guide) - have passed: - " an approved course of training in principles and methods of instruction, or hold either: - a Certificate IV in Training and Assessment - a tertiary qualification in teaching - " the associated simulator instructor aeronautical knowledge examination - " the simulator instructor flight test - > have completed instructor flight training.

-Note: The flight test must be conducted in an approved flight simulation training device (FSTD).
+Note: The flight test must be conducted in an approved FSTD.

-Privileges of a simulator instructor rating (61.1190)
+Privileges of a simulator instructor rating